Updated: 11/13/19 | November 13th, 2019

 Having to cook for ourselves again!
-No, we (my wife and I) move countries entirely so we have to organise somewhere to live, some work, collecting our worldly goods from the port and storing them.
+No, we (my wife and I) move countries entirely so we have to organize somewhere to live, some work, collecting our worldly goods from the port, and storing them.

 Do you find it hard to adjust to “normal life” after being on the road so long?